Machine Learning with a Reject Option: A survey: Abstract

 \section{Abstract}

 Machine learning models always make a prediction, even when it is likely to be inaccurate.
 This behavior should be avoided in many decision support applications, where mistakes can have severe consequences.
-Albeit already studied in 1970, machine learning with a reject option recently gained interest.
+Albeit already studied in 1970, machine learning with rejection recently gained interest.
 This machine learning subfield enables machine learning models to abstain from making a prediction when likely to make a mistake.

-This survey aims to provide an overview on machine learning with a reject option.
-We introduce the conditions leading to two types of rejection, ambiguity and novelty rejection.
-Moreover, we define the existing architectures for models with a reject option, describe the standard learning strategies to train such models and relate traditional machine learning techniques to rejection.
-Additionally, we review strategies to evaluate a model's predictive and rejective quality.
+This survey aims to provide an overview on machine learning with rejection.
+We introduce the conditions leading to two types of rejection, ambiguity and novelty rejection, which we carefully formalize.
+Moreover, we review and categorize strategies to evaluate a model's predictive and rejective quality.
+Additionally, we define the existing architectures for models with rejection and describe the standard techniques for learning such models.
 Finally, we provide examples of relevant application domains and show how machine learning with rejection relates to other machine learning research areas.

 \keywords{Machine learning with rejection \and Supervised learning \and Trustworthy machine learning}

 \subclass{68T05 \and 68T02}